 The U.S. Department of Commerce National Travel and Tourism Strategy identifies inbound travel as an economic priority and sets a national goal of welcoming 90 million international visitors by 2027.

-However, despite U.S. borders reopening in November 2021, international travel is still not expected to make a full recovery until 2025, making this goal challenging under lingering restrictions and obstacles.
+However, international travel is still not expected to make a full recovery until 2025, making this goal challenging under ongoing obstacles.

-Why it matters: Obstacles like outrageously long visitor visa wait times, limited air routes, Russian air space restrictions and vaccination requirements for overseas visitors are delaying the recovery of international inbound travel and harming America’s economy and global competitiveness.
+Why it matters: Obstacles like outrageously long visitor visa wait times, limited air routes, aviation workforce and CBP staffing shortages, an antiquated air traffic control system and other hurdles for overseas visitors are delaying the recovery of international inbound travel and harming America’s economy and global competitiveness.

 - Low prioritization of visitor visa (B-1/B-2) processing is keeping an estimated 6.6 million potential visitors from traveling to the United States in 2023 at a loss of $11.6 billion in projected spending.